 All staff and volunteers will receive Safeguarding Children and Young People training.
-All staff and volunteers will receive Safeguarding Children and Young People training at the first INSET day in the Autumn term and a closely followed safeguarding updates through staff meetings and briefings (and the first Governors meeting in the Autumn term).
-These will include updates, reminders, refreshers, discussions, resources and testing of knowledge also, within a 10-week time frame, as provided by the LA and supported by The School Bus National online resource.
+All staff and volunteers receive Safeguarding training at the first INSET day in autumn term and regular safeguarding updates through staff meetings and briefings.
+These include updates, reminders, refreshers, discussions, resources and testing of knowledge, supported by the LA, Andrew Hall (an education safeguarding specialist) and the School Bus, a national online resource.